d1manson/jsonl-schema-validator/README.md

 ## Benchmarks

 The exact performance will depend a lot on the schema, the data, and the CPU arch, so it's hard to give a really useful benchmark.
 But as an initial guide, on an M4 Mac, it will validate a 26MB / 11.3k line
 [file](https://github.com/json-iterator/test-data/blob/master/large-file.json) in ~25ms, i.e. at **~1GB per second / ~500k lines per second**.
+It defaults to 4 threads, which achieves nearly
-Currently it only supports single threaded excutation (multi threading is hopefully coming soon).
+3GB/s, you can control the number of threads with the `-t` argument.

 ## Internals - what makes it fast?